yeyunHZ/yun_dao/README_EN.md

 DBManager dBManager = DBManager();
 dBManager.initByPath(1,“dbPath”,"dbName");

-///you can also use default path to init database.The default path is `getDatabasesPath()` dBManager.init(1,"dbName");
+///you can also use default path to init database.The method to get default path is `getDatabasesPath()` dBManager.init(1,"dbName");
 ```